Newman Night for Undergrads

-Members of the Transformation Team lead weekly small groups in a Bible-study format that focus on discipleship, praying with the Scriptures, and integrating our faith in Christ into all parts of life.
+Members of the Torch Small Group Team lead weekly small groups in a Bible-study format that focus on discipleship, praying with the Scriptures, and integrating our faith in Christ into all parts of life.
 Groups are formed through interest indicators, and led by trained student-leaders of the Newman community.
-Click here to join a small group and learn more about the Transformation Team and its ministry.
+Click here to join a small group and learn more about the Torch Team and its ministry.

 This community brings together Graduate Students and Young Adults between the ages of 22 and 35 to enjoy fellowship and grow in faith.
-They meet every Thursday at 7:30PM, currently mostly via zoom.
+They meet every Thursday at 7PM.
 Click here to join and learn more about the community and ministry.

 Knights of Columbus Council #16061